x702-obfuscated/Python-Notes/1-Comments-Data-Variables-Operators/4-Variables.md

 <br>

-## **Local Namespace and Scope**
+## `Local Namespace and Scope`
-* variables created inside of a Function, Class, etc. is local to that construct
+Variables created inside of a Function, Class, etc. are local to that construct

-Functions
+`Functions`
 ```python
 def example(parameter):
     var = "inside function"